-Motivation varies not just in amount, but in how it is regulated – whether it is regulated by external factors such as conditional rewards and threats or by an internal sense of volition, interest, and personal values.
+Motivation varies not just in amount, but in how it is regulated.
+It can be regulated by external factors such as conditional rewards and threats or by an internal sense of volition, interest, and personal values.

 When motivation is regulated by external factors such as rewards, threats, demands, or obligations, it is externally regulated (or controlled).
 In contrast, when motivation is regulated by an internal sense of volition, choice, interest, enjoyment, or personal values, it is internally regulated (or autonomous or self-regulated or self-determined).

 Research suggests that for creative and developmental tasks in particular, internal regulation produces better performance, more positive self-perception, and higher quality engagement compared to external regulation.

 Internal and external regulation of motivation is a different concept from the more popular concept of intrinsic and extrinsic motivation.
 Intrinsic motivation refers to tasks that are inherently interesting or enjoyable.
 Extrinsic motivation refers to tasks done to achieve some separate outcome.
 While intrinsic motivation is internally regulated (by definition), extrinsic motivation can range from being internally to externally regulated.

 Deci and Ryan describes four categories of extrinsic motivation, varying in their degree of internalisation: external, introjected, identified, and integrated.

 A student who dislikes anatomy, but studies it because she believes it will help her reach her goal of saving lives has extrinsic, internally regulated (self-regulated) motivation.
 A student who studies anatomy only to avoid disappointing her parents has extrinsic, externally regulated motivation.

 Many important tasks are not inherently interesting or enjoyable, so the ability to internalise regulation of extrinsic motivation in ourselves and others is useful and valuable.
 Whether regulation is internalised or not depends on both the individual and the environment.
 Self-determination theory